wetryingtodorock/getblock-docs/en/rpc-service/fuse/ws/fuse_eth_gasPrice.md

 ---
-title: fuse:eth_gasPrice \[WebSocket\]
+title: fuse:eth_gasPrice - Fuse Network
-description: Returns the current price per gas in wei.
+description: Example code for the fuse:eth_gasPrice ws method. Сomplete guide on how to use fuse:eth_gasPrice ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters